flutter/website/src/development/ui/advanced/shaders.md

 ```

 The FragmentProgram object can be used to create one or more FragmentShader
 instances.
-A FragmentShader represents a particular combination of a
+A FragmentShader object represents a fragment program along with
-program and bound uniforms.
+a particular set of uniforms.

 ```dart
 void updateShader(Canvas canvas, Rect rect, FragmentProgram program) {